twrk/socialization/README.md

 # Socialization

+*Heads up, this repo is a fork of [cmer's Socialization gem](https://github.com/cmer/socialization)*

 Socialization is a Ruby Gem that allows any ActiveRecord model to `Follow`, `Like` and/or `Mention` any other model.
 ActiveRecord or Redis can be used as a data store.

 The Follow feature is similar to Twitter's follow.
 For example, John follows Jane.
 Unlike Facebook's "friendship", Follow is a one-way concept.
 The fact that John follows Jane doesn't mean that Jane follows John.